billthefarmer/editor/README.md

 keyboard for find next.
 The exact regular expression syntax used is in the android documentation for [Pattern](https://developer.android.com/reference/java/util/regex/Pattern#sum).
+Odd text patterns unlikely to be found in an ordinary source file can hang the regex functionality so the app stops working.
+There is no way to predict or recover from this.

 ### Find all
 You may find all recent files that contain the current search